 Developing and maintaining adequate training sites for doctoral internships is a critical part of Albizu's Ph.D. and Psy.D. in Clinical Psychology programs.
-The Academic Directors (AD) are responsible for monitoring that each internship placement abides by the Standard of Accreditation for Health Service Psychology of the American Psychological Association (APA), the Association of Psychology Postdoctoral Internship Centers (APPIC), and all laws that regulate and govern the practice of psychology in Puerto Rico and the United States.
+The Academic Program Directors (APD) are responsible for monitoring that each internship placement abides by the Standard of Accreditation for Health Service Psychology of the American Psychological Association (APA), the Association of Psychology Postdoctoral

+Internship Centers (APPIC), and all laws that regulate and govern the practice of psychology in Puerto Rico and the United States.

-All internship candidates must complete the AAPI OnLine, the online application for psychology interns of the Association of Psychology Postdoctoral and Internship Centers.
+All internship candidates must complete the AAPI On-line, the online application for psychology interns of the Association of Psychology Postdoctoral and Internship Centers.
 The DCT reviews every AAPI Online application in consultation with the core faculty of the program.
 Approval is granted on the basis of the narrative provided in the application.
-During the Spring and Summer terms of the third year, applicants receive didactic training and mentoring from the Academic Directors, the DCT, and the core faculty regarding best practices for completing the APPI Online.
+During the Spring and Summer terms of the third year, applicants receive didactic training and mentoring from the Academic Program Directors, the DCT, the Internship Coordinator and the core faculty regarding best practices for completing the APPI Online.